Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

    A sample project members permission table

-`A sample project members permission tabl`_ shows a sample project members permission table.
+`A sample project members permission table`_ shows a sample project members permission table.
 Each column represents a service or a user capability and there is one line per project member.
 Let's review the column one by one: